Home

 Transmitters almost always employ a MOV or zener diode clamp for lightning suppression.
 Even if the transmitter had some provisions for harmonic suppression, it would only take a high SWR or a bad component to generate harmonics in an otherwise perfect transmitter.

-Negative Image ID or CW
+Negative Image ID or CW of NDB (non-directional beacon)

 Anyone familiar with multiple tone testing of linear devices will immediately grasp the reasons behind the negative CW image that sometimes occurs from overdriven linear stages processing a tone modulated signal.
 It is a common effect when dealing with distortion products or non-linear devices processing complex waveforms.
-It is more obscure unless you have seen it in real life.

 Another way to look at this is with a Fourier or "Harmonic" Analysis of the output waveform.
 Any waveform other than dc or a pure sine wave is really comprised of multiple sine waves of varying level and frequency.
 When modulation is applied the clipped or saturated stage or stages changes the RF waveform, and this changes the spectral distribution.
 The fundamental or carrier is reduced as energy in harmonics and distortion products increases, and this is why we hear a negative carrier level shift.